Rose Campion: Add Sparkle to Your Garden

 If you’re looking to add some pizzazz to your garden this year, why not try growing rose campion (Lychnis coronaria)?

-Rose campion is a stunning, eye-catching flower with bright pink petals and silvery foliage.
+Rose campion is an easy-to-grow perennial with stunning, eye-catching bright pink petals and silvery foliage.

 rose campion with daisies and rudbeckia in a cottage garden